mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 -   Enable strict yaml parsing for `cluster.yaml`.
 -   New flag `--without-draining` to skip draining nodes during upgrades.
 -   Moved the Kommander and Dispatch addons to their own repos.
 Remove flags `--addons-config-repository` and `--addons-config-version` and instead added `--addons-repositories`.
--   New commands `konvoy drain`, `konvoy cordon` and `konvoy uncordon` that will run the corresponding `kubectl` commands.
+-   New commands `konvoy drain`, `konvoy cordon` and `konvoy uncordon` that run the corresponding `kubectl` commands.
     - This functionality relies on the Kubernetes nodes having a label `konvoy.mesosphere.com/node_pool=_node_pool_` where `_node_pool_` corresponds to the `nodePool.name` defined in the `cluster.yaml` file.
-    - Starting with this release, Konvoy will automatically label the nodes with the nodePool, you may run `konvoy deploy -y` to apply the labels prior to running these new commands.
+    - Starting with this release, Konvoy automatically labels the nodes with the nodePool.
+You can run `konvoy deploy -y` to apply the labels prior to running these new commands.
 -   New commands `konvoy get nodepools`, `konvoy create nodepool`, `konvoy scale nodepool` to manage the `nodePool` entries in the `cluster.yaml` file.
 These commands will not mutate the infrastructure, you will still need to run `konvoy up` to apply the changes.

 #### Bug fixes